 |Clean & Jerk

 In Olympic weightlifting, the biggest total weight achieved by a woman was 333kg by Zhou Lulu in the heaviest women’s body weight category, 75kg+.
 She also won the Clean & Jerk with 187kg, while Tatiana Kashirina lifted 151kg in the snatch.

 You have to go down to men under 62kg to find a champion Zhou Lulu could beat, and under 56kg for a male champion Tatiana Kashirina could beat in the Snatch.
 Women of less than 75kg couldn’t beat any of the male winners, not even the smallest men.

-Nature doesn’t care who works at the office/factory, who can fight the hardest or how many different tasks a person can do.
+NATURE DOESN’T CARE who works at the office/factory, who can fight the hardest or how many different tasks a person can do.
 Nature doesn’t care if your back hurts.
-Nature doesn’t give a shit if men get diabetes and have heart attacks, or if women’s bones break in later life.
+Nature doesn’t care if men get diabetes and have heart attacks, or if women’s bones break in later life.
 All nature cares about is propagating the species – it doesn’t even matter if most of the young die (look at turtles!)
 As long as a species has more than enough young to replace itself, and keeps those young alive long enough to reproduce themselves, it’s a job well done as far as nature cares.

 Humans are very, very successful in this respect.